|

 When children have to cope with

-the mother is demanding and the father is absent
+the mother is demanding and the father is abusive or

-physically or emotionallythey learn to suppress their own needs and
+self-protection they learn to suppress their own needs so as to capitulate to

-capitulate to the needs of the parents.
-Essentially, the children learn that
+the needs of the parents.
+Essentially, the children learn that hiding their true

-hiding their true thoughts and feelings is the surest way to
+thoughts and feelings is the safest way for them to survive.

-this emotional hiding right into adulthood, where it will cause her frustrating
+this emotional hiding right into adulthood, where it will cause them frustrating

 difficulties in interpersonal relationships.
-Always holding back her true
+Always holding back their true

-thoughts and feelings, she will feel constantly misunderstood.
+thoughts and feelings, they will feel constantly misunderstood.
 And then something

-unable to see her role in the communication difficulties, she will blame
+unable to see their role in the communication difficulties, they will blame

 others for everything.
-Its your fault!
-She will always
+“It’s your fault!”
+They will always

-be at odds with others because, in blaming them, she fails to see that she
+be at odds with others because, in blaming them, they fail to see that they

 |

-explains why BPD clients are so dreaded by many
+of blame explains why BPD clients are so dreaded not only by friends and

-havent done their own psychological scrutiny to immunize themselves
+the psychotherapists haven’t done their own psychological scrutiny to

 they work, no matter how much of an effort they make, it only takes one BPD